MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 ## Azure REST API and Azure libraries

-The [Azure REST API](/rest/api/?view=Azure&preserve-view=true) is Azure's programmatic interface, provided via secure REST over HTTP because Azure's data centers are all inherently connected to the Internet.
+The [Azure REST API](/rest/api/?view=Azure&preserve-view=true) is Azure's programmatic interface, provided via secure REST over HTTP because Azure's datacenters are all inherently connected to the Internet.
 Every resource is assigned a unique URL that supports a resource-specific API, subject to stringent authentication protocols and access policies.
 (The Azure portal and the Azure CLI, in fact, ultimately do their work through the REST API.)

-For developers, the Azure libraries (sometimes referred to as the Azure SDKs) provide language-specific libraries that translate the capabilities of the REST API into much more convenient programming paradigms such as classes and objects.
+For developers, the Azure libraries (or Azure SDKs) provide language-specific libraries that translate the capabilities of the REST API into much more convenient programming paradigms such as classes and objects.
 For Python, you always install individual libraries with `pip install` rather than installing a standalone SDK as a whole.
 (For other languages, see [Azure SDK downloads](https://azure.microsoft.com/downloads/).)

 **Pros**: Precise control over all operations, including a much more direct means of using output from one operation as input to another as compared to the Azure CLI.
 For Python developers, allows working within familiar language paradigms rather than using the CLI.
 Can also be used from application code to automate detailed management scenarios.